patricktimmons/nprint.github.io/nprint_walk.md

 ---
-title: Example Walkthrough
+title: Example Usage
 has_children: false
 parent: nPrint
 grand_parent: The nPrint Project
 nav_order: 2
 ---

-# Walkthrough

-## Usage
+# Usage

 nPrint can be used in a wide variety of ways.
-Examples:
+A full list of options can be found by running `nprint --help`.

 * Collect traffic in real time and print IPv4 / TCP nPrints to stdout